benharrap/benharrap-website/content/home/volunteering.md

   location = "Melbourne, Australia" date_start = "2018-12-01"
   date_end = ""
-  description = """I've had a variety of roles while volunteering for the SSA, including Secretary for the Victorian branch and the Early Career and Student Statistician 2021 conference, member of the Equity, Diversity, and Inclusion committee, and creator of a local Ballarat statistics group.
-I also helped with the transition to the new website, wrote contributions for the Inferential Interests publication, and developed policies, procedures, and strategic plans."""
+  description = """I'm currently the President of the Victorian and Tasmanian branch, however I've had a variety of roles while volunteering for the SSA, including Secretary for the same branch, organiser of the Early Career and Student Statistician 2021 conference, and member of the Equity, Diversity, and Inclusion committee.
+I also helped with the transition to the new website, conducted a survey of our members on equity, diversity, and inclusion issues, and developed policies, procedures, and strategic plans."""

 [[experience]]
   title = "Data Volunteer"